Apply for the Doctor of Clinical Dentistry (DClinDent) through the Dunedin campus in 2024Apply Now

 - In the case of a dispute between a candidate and a supervisor, the Faculty shall have discretion to replace that supervisor.

-Where a candidate withdraws from the programme after completing the prescribed papers, the Pro-Vice-Chancellor (Health Sciences) may recommend the award of the Diploma for Graduates (endorsed in Dentistry), or determine which papers shall be credited towards the diploma.
+Where a candidate withdraws from the programme after completing both the prescribed first-year papers, CLDN 910 and CLDN 920, the Pro-Vice-Chancellor (Health Sciences) may recommend the award of the Postgraduate Diploma in Clinical Dentistry (endorsed in Dentistry), or determine which papers shall be credited towards the Postgraduate Diploma in Clinical Dentistry.

-- Four copies of the thesis embodying the results of the research shall be submitted for examination, in accordance with the regulations governing Presentation of Theses.
+- A thesis embodying the results of the research shall be submitted for examination, in accordance with the regulations governing Presentation of Theses.

 - Theses shall be limited to 100,000 words, excluding appendices, footnotes and bibliographies.